Installing and Upgrading Driverless AI¶

 For the best (and intended-as-designed) experience, install Driverless AI on modern data center hardware with GPUs and CUDA support.
 Use Pascal or Volta GPUs with maximum GPU memory for best results.
 (Note that the older K80 and M60 GPUs available in EC2 are supported and very convenient, but not as fast.)

 Driverless AI supports local, LDAP, and PAM authentication.
 Authentication can be configured by setting environment variables or via a config.toml file.
 Refer to the Configuring Authentication section for more information.
 Note that the default authentication method is “unvalidated.”

-Driverless AI also supports HDFS, S3, Google Cloud Storage, and Google Big Query access.
+Driverless AI also supports HDFS, S3, Google Cloud Storage, Google Big Query, KDB, Minio, and Snowflake access.
 Support for these data sources can be configured by setting environment variables for the data connectors or via a config.toml file.
 Refer to the Enabling Data Connectors section for more information.